EVIDENCE-BASED TOXICOLOGY COLLABORATION

 Know what the evidence is saying

 One study on its own may not mean very much.
-Many studies together will tell a fuller story - but that story can be difficult to find in a complex and contradictory body of evidence.
+Many studies together will give a fuller picture - but that picture can be difficult to make out in a noisy, confusing, and contradictory body of evidence.

 An extreme close-up of a printed circuit board